Export, Innovate, Invest - The Canadian Trade Commissioner Service

 The IDB staff and the borrowing member country work together to determine how the borrower's priorities coincide with the IDB's development strategies.
 The resulting Country Strategy document contains the expected program for the country for the ensuing two to four years.
 IDB Country Strategies can be accessed through the individual country pages of the IDB website.

-The IDB recently reduced the number of stages in its project cycle to four steps, which are preparation, approval, implementation, and completion/evaluation.
+The IDB project cycle has four steps, which are preparation, approval, implementation, and completion/evaluation.
 Its project cycle thus differs somewhat from that of other MDBs.

 Preparation: The development of new projects is based on the priorities laid down in the Country Strategy.
 If proposed projects align with these priorities, they will be included in the official program of operations - called the "pipeline" - and initial documents will be drafted for Board approval.